 Jozy Altidore still can't find the net in a U.S. shirt

 June 14, 2011.
 That date marks the last time Josmer Volmy Altidore scored in a competitive game for the United States.
-Since that goal, the lone tally in a 1-0 Gold Cup win over non-FIFA member Guadeloupe.
-While Altidore brings a host of other qualities to the table - physicality, hold-up play, work rate - the fact remains that Altidore is a striker who is failing to score goals on the national team level.
+Since that goal, the lone tally in a 1-0 Gold Cup win over non-FIFA member Guadeloupe, Altidore's offensive output in meaningful matches has been nil.
+Though Altidore brings a host of other qualities to the table - physicality, hold-up play, work rate - the fact remains that he is a striker who is failing to score goals for the national team.

-While Altidore's sparkling club form (he recently broke Clint Dempsey's record for goals scored by a U.S. international in a top European league) and a lack of alternatives mean the 23-year-old should retain his place, his lack of goals has to be worrying to him and to Klinsmann.
+While Altidore's sparkling club form (he recently broke Clint Dempsey's record for goals scored by a U.S. international in a top European league) and a lack of alternatives mean the 23-year-old should retain his place, his lack of goals has to be worrying for him and for Klinsmann.

 Omar Gonzalez is the present and the future

 The LA Galaxy man was the senior partner in a very green central defensive pairing, but stepped up in just his sixth cap to make the most of a baptism by fire.
 With Mexico pinging passes around the field and running all over the flanks, Gonzalez put in a dominant, composed performance.
-With the U.S. starting the 2014 qualification cycle in turnover mode, and the incumbent trio of Carlos Bocanegra, Jay DeMerit, and Oguchi Onyewu being phased out, it was imperative that younger players stepped up to claim starting places.
-Gonzalez has done that, and once the U.S. fullbacks are restored to health, should form a formidable partnership alongside Geoff Cameron.
+The United States starting the 2014 qualification cycle in turnover mode, with the incumbent trio of Carlos Bocanegra, Jay DeMerit and Oguchi Onyewu being phased out, so it was imperative that younger players stepped up to claim starting places.
+Gonzalez has done that, and once the U.S. fullbacks are restored to health, he should form a formidable partnership alongside Geoff Cameron.

-The U.S. looked weak on the flanks... and it didn't matter
+The USA looked weak on the flanks . . . and it didn't matter

-Klinsmann can talk all he wants about high pressing, and sharp, possession-oriented soccer, but this game was cribbed from page one of the Bob Bradley playbook.
-The U.S. sat tight, letting Mexico play in midfield and run the wings while cleaning up as well it could in the box.
-Part of that was necessity - shorn of most of the team's usual fullback options by injury and inactivity, Klinsmann was forced to deploy winger DaMarcus Beasley and center back Geoff Cameron - but part of it was shrewd soccer pragmatism on the move of a manager often painted as a pie-in-the-sky idealist, and it paid off.
+Klinsmann can talk all he wants about high pressing and sharp, possession-oriented soccer, but this game was cribbed from page one of the Bob Bradley playbook.
+The United States sat tight, letting Mexico play in midfield and run the wings while cleaning up as well it could in the box.
+Part of that was necessity - shorn of most of the team's usual fullback options by injury and inactivity, Klinsmann was forced to deploy winger DaMarcus Beasley and center back Geoff Cameron in wide defensive positions - but part of it was shrewd soccer pragmatism on the move of a manager often painted as a pie-in-the-sky idealist, and it paid off.

-Even when the U.S. beat back Mexico to claim a decade's worth of dominance on home and neutral soil, El Tri could always fall back on the imposing mystique of the Azteca.
-Now, with a draw in Philadelphia and a win and a draw in the vaunted stadium, Klinsmann, somewhat improbably, now has the closest thing a U.S. coach has ever had to a mental edge against Mexico in every venue.
+Even when the Yanks beat back Mexico to claim a decade's worth of dominance on home and neutral soil, El Tri could always fall back on the imposing mystique of the Azteca.
+Now, with a win and a draw in the vaunted stadium, Klinsmann, somewhat improbably, has the closest thing a U.S. coach has ever had to a mental edge against Mexico in every venue.